nandakum4r/emotion-detection/README.md

    - Visit [https://nlp.stanford.edu/projects/glove/](https://nlp.stanford.edu/projects/glove/)
    - Download the desired GloVe embedding file (e.g., `glove.6B.zip`)
    - Unzip the file and place the `.txt` embedding files inside the `embeddings/` folder in this project.

+   - OR you could run the ./glove.sh script to do this automatically

 ## Usage